 1. Define your topic in a complete phrase or sentence.

-3. Generate synonyms for they keywords listed in #2.
-Synonyms can be related persons or concepts.
+3. Generate synonyms for the keywords listed in #2.

 Global warming: climate change, ice melting, El Niño, La Niña